On the International Day of the Girl 2019, over 70,000 young people march for every girl's right to education in India.

 Completing secondary education can have a huge impact on women's lives - not only on their ability to participate in their communities, societies and democracies, but also by giving them the strongest possible chance of breaking the cycle poverty: completing primary education can increase a girl's likely earnings by around 14-19%, while completing secondary can almost double this.

-Images of youth activists marching (from top to bottom) in: Bihar (main picture), Chhattisgarh, Uttar Pradesh, and Madhya Pradesh.
+Images of youth activists marching (from left to right) in: Bihar (main picture), Chhattisgarh, Uttar Pradesh, and Madhya Pradesh.